 - Microsoft 365 group membership

 - Whether the recipient is internal or external

 - Whether the email is a reply or not

-- Date/Time range
+- Date/time range

 - The sender/recipient domain

 - Recipient email address

 - Specific user attributes in Active Directory such as job title or country

 - Presence of words in the subject line

-Multiple users can be given access to your Exclaimer Cloud account, even if they are based in non-IT teams, and you can assign them either admin or editor permissions.
-This ensures the correct person deals with the correct signatures, whether that be department or country specific.
+Multiple users can be given access to your Exclaimer account, and you can assign them either admin or editor permissions.
+This ensures the correct person deals with the correct signatures, whether that be department or country-specific.
 This means that you don't have to rely on a single person to manage company-wide signatures.

-How Exclaimer Cloud Works
+How Exclaimer Works

-Exclaimer Cloud is extremely flexible, providing multiple setup options depending on your particular needs.
+Exclaimer is extremely flexible, providing multiple setup options depending on your particular needs.

-Server-side configuration: Mail flow is configured through connectors to go from Microsoft 365 to Exclaimer's regional Azure servers.
-The signature is added and then passed back to Microsoft 365 for sending.
+- Server-side configuration: Mail flow is configured through connectors to go from Microsoft 365 to Exclaimer's regional Azure servers.
+The signature is added and then passed back to Microsoft 365 for sending. - Client-side only configuration: With this setup, mail flow does not pass through Microsoft Azure.
+In just a few clicks within the Microsoft 365 Admin Center, signatures are deployed to your users' Outlook, where they can choose a specific email signature template created in Exclaimer.

-- Client-side only configuration: With this setup, mail flow does not pass through Microsoft Azure.
-An agent is installed which deploys signatures to your users' Outlook, where they can choose a specific email signature template created in Exclaimer Cloud. - 3.
-Client and server-side (the best of both worlds): Email signatures are deployed to Outlook, and emails are also passed through Azure.
+3. Client and server-side (the best of both worlds): Email signatures are deployed to Outlook, and emails are also passed through Azure.
 This means your users still have the option to choose their signature, and they'll also get signatures stamped on emails sent from mobile devices and Macs.